opera-project/opera-project.github.io/OperaTextBlockBundle.md

 ## And after ?

-Thats all refresh your admin and u will see the text block is ready to use !!
+Thats all refresh your admin and you will see the text block is ready to use !!